 Commentary on the new 2022 European Society of Human Reproduction and Embryology (ESHRE) endometriosis guidelines

-article OA: diamond CC0 ⤵ 11 in-corpus citations
+article OA: gold CC0 ⤵ 11 in-corpus citations

 This commentary reviews significant changes in the 2022 ESHRE endometriosis guidelines, offering a more precise and applicable approach to diagnosis and management compared to previous versions.